Tenured Faculty Enhancement Program

 This competitive award program, funded by the President and Provost, is intended to provide funding to assist tenured faculty in devoting an entire semester to foster their professional development through research, creative activity, instructional improvement, or retraining.

-The Tenured Faculty Enhancement Leave Program provides the faculty member with his/her full salary and fringes for one semester (either fall or spring) in the next academic year.
+The Tenured Faculty Enhancement Program provides the faculty member with their full salary and fringes for one semester (either fall or spring) in the next academic year.
 The faculty member’s department will receive funds for faculty instructional replacement costs.
-During the Leave, the recipient must devote the entire semester to the Leave and not teach any courses or participate in other KSU-related activities.
+During the reassignment, the recipient must devote the entire semester to their project.

 Proposals must focus on scholarship and/or faculty development projects that will enhance a faculty member’s teaching, research and/or creative activity, or professional service.
 Appropriate activities might include: concentrated research and/or creative activity on a special project, either locally or through travel to another institution or location; working in an applied setting related to their professional training; or working in a substantial leadership position, that enhance the faculty member’s skills and profile and that of the university, in a professional organization.

-Recipients must agree to return to KSU for a minimum of twelve months after the semester in which they take a Leave.
+Recipients must agree to return to KSU for a minimum of twelve months after the semester of their reassignment.

 Proposal Questions and Assistance

-Because this is a highly competitive program, we strongly suggest attending one of the Faculty Success Workshops on preparing a Leave application.
+Because this is a highly competitive program, we strongly suggest attending one of the Faculty Success Workshops on preparing an application.
 If you have any questions concerning the application process or the suitability of your proposal, contact email@example.com.

 - Applicants must be tenured at the time of their application

 - Applicants must be in at least their 7th year of full-time employment at KSU and have completed at least 6 consecutive years as a full- time faculty member at KSU at the time of the application.

 - Faculty are eligible to apply for a subsequent reassignment in the 6th year after the completion of a previous reassignment.